Skip to main content

 )

-# Get your test scenarios
+# Get your test cases

 test_cases = galtea_client.test_cases.list(test_id=test.id)

-3. Run the Conversation Simulator
+2. Run the Conversation Simulator

-# Run simulations
+# Run simulations with your agent function

 for test_case in test_cases: